Calculating the dose in a dab or joint will save money and intoxication.

 Establishing the THC Dose for Pain

-THC has a variety of benefits, but its ability to treat chronic pain is second to none.
+THC has a variety of potential benefits, but its patient-reported ability to treat chronic pain is second to none.
 A 2018 report, released by the Centers for Disease Control and Prevention (CDC), claimed that approximately twenty percent of the U.S. population experiences chronic pain.
 With the rampant prescription of highly-addictive and deadly opioids to treat pain, THC is emerging as a viable alternative.

 The dose required by patients differs widely and depends upon several factors.
 From age, weight, metabolism, sex, and existing tolerances, many things must be factored in.
 To complicate things, these ultimately include the condition a patient wishes to treat.
 So, someone experiencing minor joint discomfort will require a much lower dose than someone battling crippling pain.